nt-williams/p8105_final_report/p8105_final_report.md

 | Model 2     | 0.74               | 348.62 |
 | Final model | 0.81               | 331.97 |

-We found that type of OPO that conducts the registration affects registration rate.
-Percentage of medicare enrollment, percentage of persons finishing high school education and finishing 4-year college education are positively associated with registration rate.
+We found that type of OPO that conducted the registration affects registration rate.
+Percentage of Medicare enrollment, percentage of persons finishing high school education and finishing 4-year college education are positively associated with registration rate.
 This finding agrees with our hypothesis.
 Also, the gender `male` and race `white` are positively associated with registration rate.

 #### Model validation

+We used both cross validation and bootstrapping to select candidate models.
+Bootstrapping was used to assess the variance of the coefficients of the 3 models, and cross validation was used to evaluation the predicative ability of the three models.

 ``` r
 set.seed(5)